nunofbcastro/pep-it-portugal/README.md

 <img src="/.github/assets/home_dark.jpeg?raw=true"/>

-I developed a simple platform that shows some of the @porqueeuprogramo.
-These studies were originally written in markdown and are converted to JSON format.
+I have developed a simple platform that displays some studies from @porqueeuprogramo.
+These studies were originally written in markdown format and are now converted into tables on the webpage.

 <p>
   <a href="https://nunofbcastro.github.io/pep-it-portugal/" target="_blank">